Swastikdan/Random-Jokes-Api/README.md

 # Jokes API

 This project is a simple Flask API that serves jokes from a list.
 It supports returning random jokes and filtering jokes by type.
-The jokes are taken from 15Dkatz/official_joke_api
+The jokes are taken from https: //github.com/15Dkatz/official_joke_api

 ## Installation